DevMountain/track-your-job-application/README.md

 - users can filter/sort list of jobs or action items by current status
 - users can search for jobs from Indeed and add to their list
 - user profile with number of jobs applied to, number of offers, etc.
+- footer to have links to About page, Contact TYJA page, and copyright info
 - calendar to keep deadlines, schedule tasks, interviews, and meetups, etc.
 - user can get job search tips/encouragement (in a popup) upon login
 - user can create, view, edit, delete list of companies